It is common knowledge that our climate is warming up and it is everyone's responsibility to do their bit to improve the environment around us.

 - (4) The provisions of Schedule 1 apply to the coming into operation of smoke control orders.

-These smoke control zones have meant an increase in the production of mutlifuel stoves that allow the user to burn either wood in rural areas or solid smokeless fuels in urban areas.
+These smoke control zones have meant an increase in the production of multifuel stoves that allow the user to burn either wood in rural areas or solid smokeless fuels in urban areas.
 These give a a great deal of versatility and enable a wide range of people to have a stove within their home.
-The entire ACR range of stoves have been DEFRA approved meaning that you can install and operate this stove within smoke control zones.
-Vermont DEFRA approved models include the Intrepid Woodburner, Encore 2n1 Woodburner, Resolute Acclaim and Aspen Woodburner.
+The entire ACR range of stoves are DEFRA exempt meaning that you can install and operate this stove within smoke control zones.

-It is important to remember though that smokeless fuels can be burned in smoke controlled zones without needing to buy a DEFRA approved stove however you must only burn smokeless fuels.
+It is important to remember though that smokeless fuels can be burned in smoke controlled zones without needing to buy a DEFRA exempt stove however you must only burn smokeless fuels.

-If you wish to burn wood whilst being in a smoke controlled zones you will have to purchase a DEFRA approved model and some of these can also burn smokeless fuels so you are not limited to burning just one fuel type.
+If you wish to burn wood whilst being in a smoke controlled zones you will have to purchase a DEFRA exempt model and some of these can also burn smokeless fuels so you are not limited to burning just one fuel type.
+Remember that if you are burning wood, this must have a moisture content of less than 20%.
+Always look for the "Ready to Burn" logo when purchasing logs.

 ACR does not recommend that smokeless fuels with a petroleum content of more than 20% are used on their products as this will prematurely wear the components of the stove and lead to the warranty being invalidated.